amrutprabhu/amrutprabhu.github.io/data/blog/2022/build-native-image-with-graalvm.md

 - Using the Cloud Native Buildpacks mechanism which will create a container with a native executable.
 - Using GraalVM Native build tools.

-We will be exploring creating the native image using GraalVM Native build tools.
+We will be exploring creating a native image using GraalVM Native build tools.

 Before we create a native image, let's understand what a native image is.